AlexanderProschek/DashCash/README.md

-# Groupol
+# DashCash
-The backen to the Groupol app
+The back end to the DashCash app